kashalls/home-cluster/README.md

 ## What is this?

-This is the home of the kubernetes cluster I deployed at home.
-It features a couple of low power lenovo computers running [Talos](https://www.talos.dev/) which allows seamless bootstraping when combined with my [vyos-config/matchbox](https://github.com/kashalls/vyos-config/blob/main/config-parts/container.sh#L98) config.
-My NAS is running [Debian 12](https://www.debian.org/) with [k3s](https://k3s.io/) deployed using my [ansible configuration](/ansible/).

-This repo serves as the "roadmap" that is automatically updated and deployed thanks to [renovate](https://www.mend.io/renovate/) and [fluxcd](https://fluxcd.io/).
+This is the repository I use to version control my kubernetes clusters I deploy and maintain at home.
+I currently use [Talos](https://www.talos.dev/) to provide a secure, minimal and immutable environment for Kubernetes.
+Previous iterations of this repository relied on Debian-based Operating Systems which can lead unwanted changes in the base system.

 ## How did you do this?